 - Branden Jacobs-Jenkins, An Octoroon

-Week seven: Class
+Week seven: Class and race

 - Jim Cartwright, Road

 - Natasha Gordon, Nine Night

 - John McGrath, The Cheviot, the Stag, and the Black, Black Oil